-Research and Development and Intellectual Property Rights
+Research and Development (Innovation) and Intellectual Property Rights

 Management believes that the Company's ability to develop new technology, products and manufacturing processes and its engineering and design capabilities will be key factors in continuing to successfully pursue future business opportunities and in differentiating itself.
 The Company's research and development activities are closely tied to both customer-driven developments and solution-generating activities through improved design developments and manufacturing processes.
 In pursuing these objectives, the Company believes it has developed considerable expertise, which includes technical knowledge, design experience, a leading engineering team, a leading research and development group and advanced computing tools.
 The Company employs computer programmers, research and development personnel and engineers who constantly update products and manufacturing systems and processes.
+To help drive innovation, in 2016 Martinrea announced the construction of a new 108,200 sq. ft. technical center in Auburn Hills, Michigan (which is expected to be complete in 2017) to combine its US based sales, product engineering, purchasing and growing vehicle lightweighting research and development activity into a single, state-of-the-art facility in the Detroit area.